 Dracula is a story of a vampire who has a diabolical plan to grow his vampire line by moving from his isolated castle in Transylvania to property in England.
 Through this, he prays on a group of English people and their American friend, who band together to foil his plans of evil.
 Dracula is not trying to swoon women into a relationship.
 Instead, he is draining them of their blood to create she-demons.

-Yes, the plot seems outlandish and silly, but it is gothic and entertaining.
 Stoker lays the framework for a true bloodthirsty intelligent monster.
-Dracula is a monster of the shadows.

-I can promise it will almost be as entertaining as scrolling through your social media page.
-Why?
 The story is told through letters, telegrams, news clippings, articles, and journals entries of the main characters: Jonathan Harker, Mina Merry, Dr. John Seward, Lucy Westenra, and Dr. Van Hesling.
 Often their letters overlap and add details to the events unfolding.
+The use of such keeps readers on their toes and invested in the story.

 Have you read Dracula or do you want to?
 Tell me below!